New Sudan (territory): Territorial control

-In June 2024 Nicholas Casey of The New York Times was allowed in the Nuba Mountains stronghold of the SPLM-N (al-Hilu) led by Abdel Aziz al-Hilu.
-Casey reported that civil war had distracted the SAF from attacking the SPLM-N (al-Hilu) and allowed the SPLM-N (al-Hilu) to go on the offensive, capturing territory "at a steady pace".
-It calls the territory it controls "New Sudan".
+In June 2024, Nicholas Casey of The New York Times was allowed in the Nuba Mountains stronghold of the SPLM-N (al-Hilu) led by Abdel Aziz al-Hilu.
+Casey reported that the civil war had distracted the SAF from attacking the SPLM-N (al-Hilu) and allowed the SPLM-N (al-Hilu) to go on the offensive, capturing territory "at a steady pace".
+It calls the territory it controls "New Sudan"; 2024 was the first time it used the term for the territories it controls.
 Its capital is Kauda, a farming town.
-At least 3.9 million people live in the territory under the control of the SPLM-N.
+At least 3.9 million people live in the territory under the control of the SPLM-N (al-Hilu).